-1. Income arising from the excess of the initial carrying amount of an asset over the related contributions by owners, increases in liabilities, decreases in assets, and revenue should be immediately recognised in profit or loss.
-For this purpose assets, liabilities and revenue are to be measured in accordance with the applicable standard; 2.
-A liability is recognised for the excess of the initial carrying amount of a financial asset (received in a transfer to enable the entity to acquire or construct a recognisable non-financial asset that is to be controlled by the entity) over any related amounts recognised in accordance with other standards.
+Income arising from the excess of the initial carrying amount of an asset over the related contributions by owners, increases in liabilities, decreases in assets, and revenue should be immediately recognised in profit or loss.
+For this purpose assets, liabilities and revenue are to be measured in accordance with the applicable standard; A liability is recognised for the excess of the initial carrying amount of a financial asset (received in a transfer to enable the entity to acquire or construct a recognisable non-financial asset that is to be controlled by the entity) over any related amounts recognised in accordance with other standards.
 This liability has to be amortised to profit or loss as the entity satisfies its obligations under the transfer; and

 3. An entity may elect to recognise volunteer services or a class of volunteer services as an accounting policy choice if the fair value of those services can be measured reliably, whether or not the services would have been purchased if they had not been donated.
 Recognised volunteer services shall be measured at fair value and any excess over the related amounts (such as contribution by owners or revenue) should be immediately recognised in profit or loss.
+The directors anticipate that the adoption of AASB 1058 currently has no impact on the Group's financial statements.